goose-ws/scribble/README.md

 6.  **Usage**:
       * When your TTRPG session is over, download the **multi-track FLAC zip file** from Craig.
       * Place the entire `.zip` file into the `app/Sessions` directory.
-      * Scribble will automatically detect and process the file on its next cycle (defined by `SPOOL_TIME`).
+      * Scribble will automatically detect and process the file on its next cycle (defined by `RESPAWN_TIME`).

 ## Configuration